cquinlan/ShudderPT/README.md

 # ShudderPT
 A basic prototype wrapper for ffmpeg streaming

-Requires the most recent version of FFmpeg in it's local directory or a path var in your system.
+Requires the most recent version of FFmpeg and FFprobe in it's local directory or a path var in your system.

 Quickly change:
   - Audio birate